Degree: B.A., Anthropology

 |ANTH 481||Senior Thesis||3|

 Including up to 4 credits in ANTH 369 Field Research.
-Up to 6 credits in SOCG 300 - SOCG 499, HISP 207 American Archaeology , and HISP 467 Field Methods in Archaeology may be taken as electives in the major.
+Up to six credits (2 courses) from selected sociology and historic preservation courses in archaeology.
+Eligible are all upper-level sociology courses except SOCG 499 Internship .
+Eligible historic preservation courses include HISP 207 American Archaeology and HISP 467 Field Methods in Archaeology.

 General Education Requirements

 The general education requirements for Bachelor of Arts/Bachelor of Science degrees apply to all students who are seeking to earn an undergraduate B.A., B.S. or B.S.Ed. degree.

 Students seeking a Bachelor of Liberal Studies degree have a separate set of BLS general education requirements.